ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    The XXX represents the disk name that is returned in Step 1.

-   Scroll further down for the commands codes that are listed in the `fdisk` command table.
+   Scroll further down for the command codes that are listed in the `fdisk` command table.
    {: tip}

 3. Create a file system on the new partition.